- Uxn Controls

 If you have a tile with pixel information selected, the blend view will display that title in different colors.
 Clicking on one will alter all the tiles on your canvas.

 Blend view is useful when you need a tile to display in more than one color in a single project.
 Take note of the number under the 4 rows once you've found a suitable blending mode.
+It's possible to select a color mode for your sprite and to preview it directly in the nametable (right portion of canvas).

 Pre view is useful for assembling assets made of multiple sprites.